centdollar/ATDCS_Assembler/README.md

 ~~~

 ### Custom Assembly:
 This test case can be populated by the user to write a program themselves if they want and see if it compiles.
+This test case will at first assemble without errors, but if the user changes it then they will need to follow the documented ISA for the program to assembly fully.
 ~~~
 .const